Are Facebook Ads Worth It?

 Wondering how to determine whether Facebook Ads are worth the cost?
 Let's take the case of a service-based business running lead ads for the first time.

-You can avoid this pitfall by understanding a metric called "Customer Lifetime Value" and by setting time-based revenue targets.
+You can gain clarity by understanding a metric called "Customer Lifetime Value" and by setting time-based revenue targets.

 First, let's set the scene.